LeroySBN/alx-higher_level_programming/0x06-python-classes/README.md

 **File**: [102-square.py](./102-square.py)

 ### 10. ByteCode -> Python #5
-Write the class `MagicClass` that does exactly the same as the following Python bytecode:
+A class `MagicClass` that does exactly the same as the following Python bytecode:

 ```
 Disassembly of __init__: